HAKSOAT/haksoat.github.io/_posts/2024-04-30-why-log-returns.md

 - Logarithmic transformations are used in various financial formulas and models, so log returns maintain the continuity and provide mathematical convenience.
 - [Stock prices are assumed to have a log normal distribution](https://www.investopedia.com/articles/investing/102014/lognormal-and-normal-distribution.asp), so calculating their log returns helps get a normal distribution which is more suitable for different statistical models with assumptions of such a distribution.
 NB: The assumption of a log normal distribution for stock prices is not always true, and can be argued to not be a strong case for using log returns.

-That’s the end of the article, I hope my explanation has helped provide clear answers to the question “Why log returns?”.
+That’s the end of the article, I hope my explanation has helped provide clear answers to the question "Why log returns?".
 If I missed something, I would appreciate a comment to help address this.
 Also if you have any further questions, they are welcome.

 ## Further Reading